Low sex drive in women

 If you want to have sex less often than your partner does, neither one of you is necessarily outside the norm for people at your stage in life — although your differences may cause distress.

 Similarly, even if your sex drive is weaker than it once was, your relationship may be stronger than ever.
 Bottom line: There is no magic number to define low sex drive.
-It varies between women.
+It varies among women.

 - Having no interest in any type of sexual activity, including masturbation

 - Being concerned by your lack of sexual activity or fantasies

 When to see a doctor